electronicdreamplant/jekyll-tipue-search/about.md

 The current date will appear by default.
 Click in this field to bring up a date selector to choose the correct date for your memory

-You can add a tag underneath (for example ‘holiday’) which will group similar memories together in a search
+You can add a tag underneath (for example ‘holiday’) which will group similar memories together in a search.
+Tab after each tag you write to save it.

 The main page content is written in the right hand area.
 A formatting bar at the bottom allows you to add bullets, lists and headers.
 Heading 2  is a good size for titles within posts